TurboWarp/.github/SECURITY.md

  - Participation in this program is contigent upon you acting in good faith.
  - No bounties for bugs you created yourself.
  - The bug needs to work on the latest version on GitHub at the time of reporting.
- - No bounties for bugs that require unreasonable user interaction or social engineering such as self-XSS.

 Examples of bugs that might not be eligible for a bounty: